TomLiDev/Space-Quiz-Pilot-Assessment/README.md

 #### First Time Visitors

 As a first time visitor I want to understand how to play the quiz and have the ability to start the quiz quickly and easily.
-I want to know which questions I get right and wrong, if wrong I want to know what the correct answer was.
+I want to know which questions I get right and wrong, if wrong, I want to know what the correct answer was.
 Once completed, I want to know my overall score and how that compares to others.

 I want a prompt to come back and play again in the future.